 “The Free Flying Eagle” is a fearless girl whose courage and iron resolution make us admire her.
 The word stubborn is the best adjective that you can give her, for the way she stands headstrong in front of rocks of our life.

-She completed a 4600 Km journey from Kashmir To KanyaKumari on a Activa Scooty in protest of the infamous “Priyanka Reddy Rape Case” and names it as “Ride For Revolution”.
+She completed a 4600 Km journey from Kashmir To Kanyakumari on an Activa Scooty in protest of the infamous “Priyanka Reddy Rape Case” and named it “Ride For Revolution”.

 Tell us something about your life before Ride for revolution.

-Also I have held the position of GCI(Girl Cadet Instructor ) in NCC(National Cadet Corps) as I earned a gold medal at the ‘C’ certification exam.
+Also, I have held the position of GCI(Girl Cadet Instructor ) in NCC(National Cadet Corps) as I earned a gold medal in the ‘C’ certification exam.
 I always believe that

 Let go of your fears and fly high with your wings of passion, in the sky of ambitions without any limitations.

-In the merry go round of life , I have always wanted to do something for students and particularly girls.
-When life was going all smooth , on November 27 there came the news about the infamous “Hyderabad Rape Case”one of the most atrocious crimes committed against women of this nation.
+In the merry-go-round of life, I have always wanted to do something for students and particularly girls.
+When life was going all smoothly, on November 27 there came the news about the infamous “Hyderabad Rape Case” one of the most atrocious crimes committed against women in this nation.
 This news felt like a thunderclap, I got so depressed after this.
 I had tears in my eyes and kept on thinking about it for more than 3 days and just felt the intensity of what she must have gone through when those maniacs would have taken over her.

-At one of my sessions with students in Jodhpur I arbitrarily just said that “I will ride solo to prove to society that what we girls are capable of .”and inspire other girls with my journey.
+At one of my sessions with students in Jodhpur I arbitrarily just said that “I will ride solo to prove to society what we girls are capable of .” and inspire other girls with my journey.
 And when I later thought of it, It started to seem like the best idea but I didn’t know how to go about it.
-I started learning self-defense and with some customisations created a way in which I could teach girls to be independent.
+I started learning self-defense and with some customizations created a way in which I could teach girls to be independent.
 I went for a ride from Jodhpur to Jaipur, Rajasthan where I was contacted by Mr. Swaroop who is a member of RRC(Royal Riders Club) who got me associated with RRC.
-Also Praveen Bisht a rider of jaipur, came forward and added me to a group of all India riders.
-Then I was contacted by a RRC member from Delhi as I was thinking of starting the voyage from Delhi.
+Also, Praveen Bisht, a rider of Jaipur came forward and added me to a group of all-India riders.
+Then I was contacted by an RRC member from Delhi as I was thinking of starting the voyage from Delhi.
 He suggested that I should do it from “Kashmir to Kanyakumari” as it was never done before and would set a record.

 Why did you choose a scooty over any bike and how did you take care of your safety while riding?

-Now another aspect of this was how will I keep myself safe and how will I ride safe.
-So I bought riding gear with a high tech helmet which had Bluetooth and GPS in it.
+Now another aspect of this was how will I keep myself safe and how will I ride safely.
+So I bought riding gear with a high-tech helmet that had Bluetooth and GPS in it.
 I wore full gear from head to toe.
-Also I had to add sealant in my tires to keep away the toil of changing the tires in the middle of the journey.
-Also in some terrains there is an issue of low vision so I had to get a L.E.D. lamp attached in the front for better night vision and vision in low vision areas.
+Also, I had to add sealant to my tires to keep away the toil of changing the tires in the middle of the journey.
+Also in some terrains, there is an issue of low vision so I had to get an L.E.D. lamp attached in the front for better night vision and vision in low vision areas.

-Also I kept a knife with me along with a taser torch for self defense.
-I took along four pairs of clothes with me.
+Also, I kept a knife with me along with a taser torch for self-defense.
+I took four pairs of clothes with me.
 I promised to ride at the economy speed of 40-60 Km per hour and to ride safely and wisely with all my calm on.

 Then how did you start your journey?

 Now came the first obstacle of the ride, I reached Jammu on December 11 the period when there was a full shutdown in Jammu due to the CAA-NRC thing.
-Many people said that why would anyone do this at this odd time also the four riders assisting me were demoralised by locals for helping me.
-They boldly said “Our sister from Rajasthan has come over 2800 km and now shying away from helping her would be the biggest cowardice ”.
+Many people said why would anyone do this at this odd time also the four riders assisting me were demoralized by locals for helping me.
+They boldly said, “Our sister from Rajasthan has come over 2800 km and now shying away from helping her would be the biggest cowardice ”.

-We reached Ramban, Jammu by evening 6.30pm, of 12th December.
-Ramban is 60 km away from Srinagar , the day I reached there the roads were all closed due to snowfall and landslides.
+We reached Ramban, Jammu by evening 6.30 pm, on 12th December.
+Ramban is 60 km away from Srinagar, the day I reached there the roads were all closed due to snowfall and landslides.
 We got stuck at the hotel in Ramban, I was very afraid of being between four strangers but then things started to gel up.
 I hung out with them and started to feel safe.
-Through this I got to know that “there are good humans there in the world who just need to be trusted.”
+Through this, I got to know that “there are good humans there in the world who just need to be trusted.”
 But the media would not tell us about the good and only hype the evil.